Characteristic measures for language stable subshifts: The example

 Without loss of generality, increasing $N$ if necessary, we can assume that $\left|\mathcal{W}_n\right|>n(h_{\tp}(S)-\varepsilon/2)$ for all $n\geq N$.
 By Proposition~\ref{prop:bowen}, the elements of $\mathcal{W}_n$ can be freely concatenated.

-For each fixed $n$, note that the shift $S^{\prime}$ defined using $d:=b_1+b_2+n$ contains all elements of $S$ that can be written as concatenations of elements of $\mathcal{W}_n$.
+For each fixed $n\in\N$, note that the shift $S^{\prime}$ defined using $d:=|w|+b_1+b_2+n$ contains all elements of $S$ that can be written as concatenations of elements of $\mathcal{W}_n$.
 Define the shift $Z_n$ to be the shift by only allowing elements of $S$ that can be written as bi-infinite concatenations of elements of $\mathcal{W}_n$.
-Then the topological entropy of $S^{\prime}$ is at least as large as the shift $Z_n$ and we now estimate the topological entropy of $Z_n$.
+Then the topological entropy of $S^{\prime}$ is at least as large as the topological entropy of the shift $Z_n$.
+We are left with estimating the entropy of $Z_n$.